 Use a Cold Compress

-Another way to alleviate tooth pain is to use a cold compress or ice pack.
-This will temporarily numb the area so that you no longer feel discomfort.
+Another way to alleviate tooth pain is to use a cold compress or ice pack, which will numb the area and reduce discomfort.
 This can give you enough time to fall asleep without being bothered by your uncomfortable tooth throughout the night.

 No matter which method you use to address your toothache, remember to call your emergency dentist when you wake up.
-Their ability to schedule your appointment will ensure your tooth is fully restored and pain-free going forward.
+Their ability to see you quickly (or on the same day) will ensure they address the underlying problem and provide a long-term solution to help you remain pain-free.

 About the Author